Effective Date: January 15, 2019

 • ProtectMyPublicMedia.org may collect a visitor’s other personal information (such as age or gender) (a) that the visitor has chosen to associate with the visitor’s social media account(s), or (b) in aggregated, non-identifying form through third-party vendors.

-• ProtectMyPublicMedia.org uses or may use the personally-identifying information it gathers (a) to provide requested services, (b) to identify visitors when ProtectMyPublicMedia.org publishes material they submit, and (c) for internal ProtectMyPublicMedia.org purposes or for the internal, marketing, fundraising, membership and communication purposes of the co-managers of ProtectMyPublicMedia.org (ACPR and (APTSAI), National Public Radio, Inc. (NPR), America’s Public Television Stations (APTS), Public Broadcasting Service (PBS), or local NPR and PBS member stations.
+• ProtectMyPublicMedia.org uses or may use the personally-identifying information it gathers (a) to provide information to you about funding for public broadcasting; (b) to provide other information and requested services, (c) to identify visitors when ProtectMyPublicMedia.org publishes material they submit, and (d) for internal ProtectMyPublicMedia.org purposes or for the internal, marketing, membership and communication purposes of the co-managers of ProtectMyPublicMedia.org (ACPR and (APTS Action), National Public Radio, Inc. (NPR), America’s Public Television Stations (APTS), or local NPR and Public Broadcasting Service (PBS) member stations and campaign partners.

 • ProtectMyPublicMedia.org uses access logs, cookies, web beacons, and third-party analytics data to analyze use of the ProtectMyPublicMedia.org services, offer interactive features, and personalize the ProtectMyPublicMedia.org services, such as by recalling visitor information so that the visitor does not have to re-enter it.

-• ProtectMyPublicMedia.org generally does not share personally-identifying information it gathers with third parties, except with: our service vendors (and only to the extent necessary for the vendor to provide the services), ACPR, APTSAI, NPR, APTS, PBS, local NPR and PBS member stations, national public media distributors and producers that participate in ProtectMyPublicMedia.org, and other third parties when the visitor consents.
+• ProtectMyPublicMedia.org generally does not share personally-identifying information it gathers with third parties, except with: our service vendors (and only to the extent necessary for the vendor to provide the services), ACPR, APTS Action, NPR, APTS, local NPR and PBS member stations, national public media distributors, producers and campaign partners that participate in ProtectMyPublicMedia.org, and other third parties when the visitor consents.

 • If you sign a petition or otherwise take action to urge your lawmakers to support public media, your name, email address, and address will be shared with lawmakers and/or their offices.